 This is because ideally, they would do most of their foraging and feeding on the bottom to mid-water and only occasionally feed from the surface.

 It’s fun to treat a fish every now and then with other foods.
 It doesn’t have to be anything fancy, of course.
 Chef Ramsey isn’t going to be stopping in to check on your presentation or anything.

-Goldfish love to eat shelled peas, boiled veggies, cut up melon slices, and cucumber.
+Goldfish love to eat shelled peas, boiled veggies such as brocolli, leafy greens, lettuce or boiled corn.
+Cut up melon slices, grapes, and cucumber.

 These fruits and vegetables will give your fish some much needed fibre to keep their digestive systems moving smoothly.

-Keep in mind though that if you choose to use live food, there is a small chance that diseases can be passed on to your fish.
-Using frozen or freezedried food, though less nutritious, will eliminate this risk.
+Keep in mind though that if you choose to use live foods, there is a small chance that diseases can be passed on to your fish.
+Using frozen or freeze dried food, though less nutritious, will eliminate this risk.

 Another option for supplementing your fish’s diet is to provide some tasty plants.

 Plant some in the gravel for your fish to peck at or top your aquarium with a floating plant.
-Duckweed is a popular choice that goldfish love to snack on, but there are many others.
+Duckweed is a popular choice they love to snack on, but there are many others.

-Of course, just like any other pet, goldfish should not be overfed treats!
+Of course, just like any other pet, they should not be overfed treats!
 However, including them regularly is an important part of caring for your fish.

 As a staple daily food, we recommend sinking pellets with the occasional feeding of flakes for variety.